alpden550/codecrafters-interpreter-rust/README.md

 - Scanning file and parsing into tokens;
 - Parsing and evaluate expressions;
 - Statements and state, Global and local scopes;
-- Control Flow: Conditional Execution (if statement), Logical Operators(and, or), While Loops
+- Control Flow: Conditional Execution (if statement), Logical Operators(and, or), While Loops, For Loop

 ```bash
 ./your_program.sh file.lox